yhoffmann/EIC-Dipper/README.md

 Phys.
 Rev. D **106** (2022) no.7, 074025
 [doi:10.1103/PhysRevD.106.074025](https://doi.org/10.1103/PhysRevD.106.074025)

-as some of their results are used for verification of the calulations described in our paper (see following section).
+as some of their results are used for verification of the calculations described in our paper (see following section).

 For the rest of the sources, also refer to our paper.